techiesodiq/CSS-Project/README.md

 # CSS-Project
-The project was done to revise some CSS lessons
+This is a CSS project.
+It was done to revise some CSS lessons